 Contamination issues can be avoided by proper cleaning and avoiding using plastic bags, which are never as clean as they were when you took them out of the box.

 Since I use discarded vegetable bits, I scrub the vegetables well with soap and water before I prep them.
-After the the ends and peels are removed from the vegetables to be fermented, I wash them a second time by placing them in a small bowl of clean water and to let them soak, while doing the rest of my prep.
+After the the ends and peels are removed from the vegetables to be fermented, I wash them a second time by placing them in a small bowl of clean water, with a drop of Instant Liquid Soap to clean off any tiny dirt particles.
+Let them soak while doing the rest of the prep.
 These cleaned discarded bits are my weights.

 I find that 3 medium celeriac roots will pack in and fill a wide mouth quart canning jar.